 Origami Animals

 Teach the kids to fold paper into origami animals.
 This is a wonderful way to introduce them to a bit of geometry mixed with creativity.
+These folded creations can even be used as unique paper gifts for friends.

 DIY Dreamcatchers